dvillaj/pandas-code-snippets/README.md

 - Read and Writing data (`Read & Write` tag)
     - Loading JSON data into a Dictionary
-    - Reading Excel data
+    - Reading Excel Data
-    - Reading Financial data
+    - Reading Financial Data
-    - Reading HTML data
+    - Reading HTML Data
-    - Reading JSON data
+    - Reading JSON Data
-    - Reading PDF data
+    - Reading PDF Data
-    - Reading Text data
+    - Reading Text Data
     - Reading and Writing data in a binary format
     - Reading and Writing data in a compatible format
     - Reading data from a Database
     - Reading data from a String
-    - Synthetic data
+    - Synthetic Data
-    - Writing data to  Database
     - Writing data to CSV
     - Writing data to Excel
     - Writing data to JSON
+    - Writing data to a Database
     - Writing data to a Dictionary

 - Data Analysis (`Data Analysis` tag)